Human Rights Complaints

 • up to date contact information, and by cooperating in the investigation process;

-• the names and contact information of potential witnesses, or those who have information about what happened;
+• the names, contact information, and relevancy of potential witnesses, or those who have information about what happened;

-• records or letters or other documents of the events relating to the complaint; and
+• records, letters, or other documents of the events relating to the complaint; and

 • any other information that a party believes may be helpful in clearly explaining their position.